Literacy isn't a one-stop shop; it's a unique journey with many twists and turns.

 Important Information

 Knowing your child’s reading level is critical for identifying their skill focus and making measurable progress.
-Before beginning a course, please ask your child’s school for reading data that can be shared with us.
-If you cannot access this information, please consider a one-on-one assessment.
+Before beginning a course, please collect any report cards, IEPs, or other reports to share with us.

 Course Fees